timschmidt/csgrs/readme.md

 ```

 ## Roadmap
-- **Multi-modality** Sketch, mesh, nurbs, voxels, signed distance fields sub-kernels each implementing a geometry representation, booleans, transformations, and conversions to other types.
-Some representations like Metaballs can be implemented entirely within another kernel like SDF.
 - **Attachments** Unless you make models containing just one object attachments features can revolutionize your modeling.
 They will let you position components of a model relative to other components so you don't have to keep track of the positions and orientations of parts of the model.
 You can instead place something on the TOP of something else, perhaps aligned to the RIGHT.
 - **Rounding and filleting** Provide modules like cuboid() to make a cube with any of the edges rounded, offset_sweep() to round the ends of a linear extrusion, and prism_connector() which works with the attachments feature to create filleted prisms between a variety of objects, or even rounded holes through a single object.
 Also edge_profile() to apply a variety of different mask profiles to chosen edges of a cubic shape, or directly subtract 3d mask shapes from an edge of objects that are not cubes.
 - **Complex object support** The path_sweep() function/module takes a 2d polygon moves it through space along a path and sweeps out a 3d shape as it moves.
 Link together a series of arbitrary polygons with skin() or vnf_vertex_array().
 Build parts of an object in multiple different representations and combine.